laminlabs/lnbase-biolab/docs/index.md

 :end-line: 3
 ```

-`lnschema-wetlab` is an extendable wetlab schema to track data generation in wet labs.
+`lnschema-wetlab` is an extendable schema to track data generation in wet labs.

-Concepts:

 Data objects (`DObject`) get directly linked to